Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 They have some fine stores in London, but we have not found them.
 I think a good penny and sixpence store run by a live Yankee would create a storm here, but maybe not.

 Christmas Decorations like these from 19th century Germany (today's Russian Federation) were Frank Woolworth's most profitable line.
-The Company sold many millions, all at high margins, between 1879 and 1939.Frank bought scrapbooks and albums in London before he and Pop Hunt moved on to Germany.
-As they travelled through Holland, Frank noted that Flemish was very hard to understand and that he did not care for Dutch cuisine.
-He loved Frankfurt, describing its fine cathedral and clean air, and chastised himself for never learning German.
-From Frankfurt the entrepreneurs headed to Sonneberg, which was the heart of the toy industry.
-Woolworth noted that dolls were assembled as piece-work by people at home, before being packed up and sold by wholesalers.
+The Company sold many millions, all at high margins, between 1879 and 1939.Frank bought scrapbooks and albums in London before he and Pop Hunt crossed to Germany.
+As they travelled through Holland, he observed that Flemish was hard to understand and admitted that he did not care for Dutch cuisine.
+He loved Frankfurt's fine cathedral and clean air, and regretted never learning German.
+The entrepreneurs headed on to Sonneberg, which was the heart of the toy industry.
+Frank was surprised that people made dolls at home and sold them to wholesalers, who then packed the product for shipping.

-Using Hunt as an interpreter Woolworth espoused some of the home workers.
+Using Hunt to interpret, Frank espoused some of the home workers.
 He established a "win-win", agreeing to pay them a little more to sell to him directly.
-This achieved a substantial saving over the rate he had previously paid to a wholesaler.
-He later built a large warehouse at Sonneberg, which paid cash for finished goods.
-It attracted a constant stream of homeworkers and became the source of the cream of the Woolworth range in North America.
+This achieved big savings on some items that he had previously sourced from a New York wholesaler.
+It proved such a success that F.W.
+Woolworth Co. later constructed a warehouse in Sonneberg, which paid cash for a variety of finished goods and shipped them back to the USA.

 While in Sonneberg I gave a large order (over 1,500 gross) for Christmas tree ornaments and I am pointed out on every corner of the street as the big buyer of tree ornaments and they tackle me everywhere trying to sell me more.

-Charles Sumner Woolworth's store in Gloversville, depicted on a postcard that was printed in GermanyWhile in Germany Frank also discovered printers who could produce colour postcards, enhanced from simple black and white photos.
-These were very popular in the USA, and each of Frank's syndicate of friendly rivals requested stocks of local views for each store, with his brother Sum offering the widest variety of postcards, lettercards and in local picture view books.
-Many survive to this day and gave useful insight in preparing the Original Virtual Museum.
+Charles Sumner Woolworth's store in Gloversville, depicted on a postcard that was printed in GermanyWhile in Germany Frank also discovered printers who could produce colour postcards, enhanced from black and white photos.
+These proved a hit in the USA.
+Each of Frank's syndicate partners requested local views for their stores, with his brother Sum offering the widest variety of postcards and lettercards, as well as local picture view books.
+Many survive to this day and provide a unique source of imagery for the Museum.